zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation02.md

 ## Ordered description of steps to be taken to execute the test case

-1. Obtain the complete set of name servers (distinct NS records) from parent using [Method2].
-2. Obtain the IP addresses for the set of the name servers from parent using [Method4].
-(This should include all IP address for both in-bailiwick and out-of-bailiwick name servers.)
+1. Obtain the complete set of name server names from parent using [Method2] and the IP addresses for each name using [Method4].

-3. If the same IP address is found for two or more name servers then emit *PARENT_NS_SAME_IP_ADDRESS* and the IP address.
+2. If the same IP address is found for two or more name server names then emit *PARENT_NS_SAME_IP_ADDRESS* for each repeated address.

-4. Repeat step 3 for all IP addresses obtained in step 2.
-5. Obtain the complete set of name servers from the child using [Method3].
-6. Obtain the IP addresses for the set of the name servers from child using [Method5] and, for out-of-bailiwick NS, using [Method4].
+3. Obtain the complete set of name server names from the child using [Method3] and the IP addresses for each name using [Method5] for [in-bailiwick] names and using [Method4] for [out-of-bailiwick] names only.

-7. If the same IP address is found for two or more name servers then emit *CHILD_NS_SAME_IP_ADDRESS* and the IP address.
+4. If the same IP address is found for two or more name server names then emit *CHILD_NS_SAME_IP_ADDRESS* for each repeated address.
-8. Repeat step 7 for all IP addresses obtained in step 6.

 ## Outcome(s)